austinrohn19/README-genorator/Develop/README.md

 * [Questions](#questions)

 # Installation
-The following necessary dependencies must be installed to run the application properly: inquire, fs, and util
+The following necessary dependencies must be installed to run the application properly: inquire, fs, util

 # Usage
-In order to use this app, run it in yoou desired terminal using node.js
+In order to use this app, run it in node.js terminal

 # License
-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0 license.

 # Contributing
 ​Contributors: ME!

 # Tests
-The following is needed to run the test: run in in your terminal using the code "node index.js"
+The following is needed to run the test: run "node index.js"

 # Questions
 If you have any questions about the repo, open an issue or contact undefined directly at : austinrohn19@gmail.com.